kawashirov/distant-horizons/Readme.md

 The Minecraft source code is NOT added to your workspace in an editable way.
 Minecraft is treated like a normal Library.
 Sources are there for documentation and research purposes only.

-Source code uses Mojang mappings & Parchment mappings.
+Source code uses Mojang mappings & [Parchment](https://parchmentmc.org/) mappings.

+To generate the source code run `./gradlew genSources`\
+If your IDE fails to auto-detect the sources JAR when browsing Minecraft classes manually select the JAR file ending with -sources.jar when prompted by your IDE

+In IntelliJ it's at the top where it says choose sources when browsing Minecraft classes

 ## Useful commands